Manage Your Email 2x Faster with AI.

 • Gmail: Click the summary icon at the top of any conversation.
 Gemini condenses the thread into key points, decisions, and action items.

-• Outlook: Copilot’s “Summarize” button does the same.
-It highlights who said what and what was agreed.
+• Microsoft Outlook: Copilot’s “Summarize” button highlights who said what and what was agreed.

-This alone can save you 30 minutes a day if you deal with cross-functional threads.
+This alone can save 30 minutes a day if you deal with cross-functional threads.
+For meetings that generate long email follow-ups, AI note-takers can capture the discussion in real time so you don’t reconstruct it from email later.

 3. Smart sorting and prioritization